 For some time now, the university administration has been contemplating options to improve the physical facility for University Health Services.
 As the number of students, faculty and staff served and services provided has grown, the available space within the existing facility has become increasing unable to fulfill the needs.
 The clinical, administrative and support services have outgrown the available space, and conditions are extremely cramped.
 As a primary center for emergency response the urgency to improve the facilities can no longer be ignored.
 Grace has assisted the University with multiple program and feasibility studies over the past decade, and Chiang O’Brien has now been engaged to assist the University in designing this prominently located project in the heart of the campus.
 The current 35,000 SF building will be expanded to accommodate the proposed 95,000 SF program.
 It is anticipated that enlargement and full renovation of the building will be transformative to both it’s physical appearance and enable staff to provide the highest level of care.

-Kendal at Ithaca, was the first Continuing Care Retirement Community in the state of New York.
-It provides a vibrant and nurturing environment.
-In the almost 20 years since it was built a new generation of aging adults have developed different expectations for their living accommodations, dining options, fitness experiences, life-long learning engagement, as well as a more diverse neighborhood model of the various housing types.
-Coupled with the changing demographics of their clientele and the inherent economic impacts, last year Kendal at Ithaca embarked on the development of a Repositioning Plan to improve the services provided and ensure economic viability of the future.
+Kendal, the first Continuing Care Retirement Community in the State of New York, provides a vibrant and nurturing environment.
+In the nearly 20 years since it was built, a new generation of seniors has developed different expectations for their living accommodations, dining options, fitness experiences, and life-long learning engagement, as well as for a more diverse neighborhood model of living.
+Recognizing these trends, along with the changing demographics of their residents and the inherent economic impact, Kendal at Ithaca last year embarked on development of a Repositioning Plan to improve the services provided and ensure economic viability for the future.

-Successful repositioning is only possible through close collaboration and understanding of the goals and values of the client.
+Successful repositioning is possible only through close collaboration and understanding of the goals and values of the client.
 Chiang O’Brien is teamed with Perkins Eastman Architects from New York City to complete an expansion of the facility.
-To start the visioning process peer facilities were visited and experienced with the entire project team of consultants, Kendal local and national staff.
-The initial conceptual designs were developed through a series of intensive design charrettes with stakeholders, Kendal leadership, staff and residents all participating.
+To start the visioning process, the entire project team of consultants and Kendal local and national staff visited peer facilities.
+The initial conceptual designs were developed through a series of intensive design charrettes with stakeholders – Kendal leadership, staff, and residents – all participating.

 Olin Library, the flagship of the Cornell University Library system, also houses the central administrative services of the library.
 Renovation of second floor space, that formerly served as stack space and most recently was utilized for surge space during a Fire Safety Improvement project, allowed consolidation of supporting administrative offices into a single location adjacent to the main administrative offices of the library system.
 The newly created offices on the second floor allowed the return of public study and research areas to graduate students on the west end of the fifth floor.
 The new fifth floor reading rooms include 2 large reading rooms with tables and soft seating, a group study room, 2 smaller reading areas, 2 breakout rooms for small study groups, lockers, a computer area and a print/copy room for exclusive of graduate students and faculty.
 A part of the large 2,000,000 print volume collection housed in Olin Library, the collections housed in this suite focus on the social sciences and humanities.